phanispeaks/second/docs/index.rst

 ..
-Web Design and Development - APSSDC documentation master file, created by sphinx-quickstart on Mon May  4 10:35:01 2020.
+Python OOPS Concept - APSSDC documentation master file, created by sphinx-quickstart on Mon May  4 10:35:01 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Web Design and Development - APSSDC's documentation!
+Welcome to Python OOPS Concept - APSSDC's documentation!
 ===============================================================

 .. toctree::